adambard/learnxinyminutes-docs/forth.html.markdown

 filename: learnforth.fs
 ---

 Forth was created by Charles H. Moore in the 70s.
+It is an imperative, stack-based language and programming environment, being used in projects such as Open Firmware.
+It's also used by NASA.

 Note: This article focuses predominantly on the Gforth implementation of Forth, but most of what is written here should work elsewhere.

 ```forth
 \ Forth is a low level interactive programming language which is comprised of
 \ *words*.
 These are Forth subroutines which are executed once you press
 \ <Cr>, from left to right.